-The Prowler 13 Angler is an excellent choice.
+The Trident 13 Angler is an excellent choice.

 While slightly more expensive than the tandem Ocean Kayak Malibu Two XL Angler Kayak, we found that it has a nice balance of features and performance with a fair price, all backed by a good warranty from a great company.